Carlovan/github-java-class-names-counter/README.md

 * [**JavaParser**](https://javaparser.org/) is used to parse Java source code and extract class names

 ## Usage
-Execute `./gradlew run` to run the project.
+Execute `./gradlew run [--args="GitHub_token"]` to run the project.

-It will create or update a cache file `cache.json` if necessary.
+A cache file `cache.json` will be created or updated if necessary.
 While running it will print the repositories being analyzed, and at the end it will write a file `output.csv` containing the number of times each class name has been encountered.

+### Github Authentication
+Since GitHub API applies strict limitation to unauthorized requests, is recommended to supply an [OAuth2 token](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/) as the first parameter of the application.
+With Gradle this can be done as show above.

+### Cache
+Since there are **a lot** of repositories on GitHub, using a cache speeds up subsequent runs of the program.
+An interrupted run will also be resumed from where it was left.

+Cached data are saved in a file called `cache.json`; if you want to clean the cache just remove that file.
+Cache data is written to file every three retrieved repositories.